4 Tips to Train a Real Estate Virtual Assistant for Success

 You included tasks and requirements in the job description when you posted the job opening.
 However, that's just a start!

-While some VAs will ramp up more quickly than others, it's important not to expect a new virtual property management assistant to be an expert in their new role without taking sufficient time to train them well.
+While some virtual assistants will ramp up more quickly than others, it's important not to expect a new virtual assistant for real estate agents and investors to be an expert in their new role without taking sufficient time to train them well.

-3. Have Them Build and Update a Manual
+3. Have Your Virtual Assistant Build and Update a Manual

 4. Define and Monitor KPIs

-How can a property manager know if they trained a new VA well?
-One of the most critical aspects of training a virtual assistant for success is defining and monitoring key performance indicators (KPIs).
+How can a real estate investor know if they trained a new virtual assistant well?
+One of the most critical aspects of training virtual contractors for success is defining and monitoring key performance indicators (KPIs).
 Doing so will help you track the progress of your VA over time and ensure that they are meeting your expectations.

-Some possible KPIs for virtual assistants in the real estate industry could include:
+Some possible KPIs for virtual assistants in the real estate industry could include the following: